typelevel/cats-tagless/README.md

 ## `@autoFunctor` and `@autoInvariant`

-Mainecoon also provides two annotations that can generate `cats.Functor` and `cats.Invariant` instance for your trait.
+Cats-tagless also provides two annotations that can generate `cats.Functor` and `cats.Invariant` instance for your trait.

-#### For documentation/FAQ/guides, go to [kailuowang.com/mainecoon](http://kailuowang.com/mainecoon).
+#### For documentation/FAQ/guides, go to [typelevel.github.io/cats-tagless](typelevel.github.io/cats-tagless).

 ### Community
 Any contribution is more than welcome.
 Also feel free to report bugs, request features using github issues or gitter.

-Discussion around mainecoon is encouraged in the [Gitter channel](https://gitter.im/kailuowang/mainecoon) as well as on Github issue and PR pages.
+Discussion around Cats-tagless is encouraged in the [Gitter channel](https://gitter.im/typelevel/cats-tagless) as well as on Github issue and PR pages.

 We adopted the
 [Typelevel Code of Conduct](http://typelevel.org/conduct.html).
-People are expected to follow it when discussing mainecoon on the Github page, Gitter channel, or other venues.
+People are expected to follow it when discussing Cats-tagless on the Github page, Gitter channel, or other venues.

 ### Copyright